sogua1980/cis342/README.md

 - exercise:
     1. \* try `a=1;b=2;c=$a;a=$b;b=$c;echo $a,$b;`, and put the output to the **blackboard**.
     2. write a script to initialize variables `a`, `b`, `c` and print their sum.
     3. write a script to swap the names of two files, file1 and file2.
-For example if input file1 contains Alice and file2 conains Bob at the beginning, after the execution, file1 should contain Bob and file2 should contain Alice.
+For example if input file1 contains Alice and file2 contains Bob at the beginning, after the execution, file1 should contain Bob and file2 should contain Alice.

 Passing arguments
 ---